-Sweet Eats Fruit Farm is a great place to visit during the Late Spring and Summer for big, beautiful pick your own peaches right from the tree, and they have a fun pumpkin patch each Fall, but the farm is also open year round on weekends for birthday parties, play dates, and just a little horsin’ around!
+Sweet Eats Fruit Farm is a great place to visit during the Spring for strawberries, Late Spring and Summer for big, beautiful pick your own peaches right from the tree, and they have a fun pumpkin patch each Fall, but the farm is also open year round on weekends for birthday parties, play dates, and just a little horsin’ around!

 The farm had a new addition, a litter of baby piglets, and they were SO cute!

 In the petting pen, you can go inside and feed, pet and brush the friendly goats!

 I had been obsessed all Summer with the idea of getting a young goat to keep as a pet, with the thought that it would also help keep in check the crazy vines we have growing in our back yard that no one wants to help cut back as they grow everywhere during the summer!
 I had been following Rent a Rumnant and it’s crazy how fast they can clear out an overgrown area, so I thought how much fun to have a little goat around!
 After about 10 minutes in the petting pen I decided that I need a little more thought on this, those little goats were just LOUD!

 After playing with the goats, chickens, horses and little pigs, we headed out to see what else there was to do.
 We raced rubber ducks, which is always fun!

 On the farm, kids are suppose to be supervised at all times, but at 11, I can supervise from more of a distance.
 I brought my book and sat back in the shade while he played on the Jumping Pad.
 There are two at the farm, which was nice since one was being used for a birthday party!